felipepimentel/data-course/README.md

 }
 ```

+I need you to create a custom function that will override the existing ingest_file method in the DataPipeline class.
+The function should:

+1. Extract the person, year, and any other metadata from both the filepath and JSON content
+2. Handle my specific folder structure correctly
+3. Transform the data to the expected format while preserving all original information

 Please provide:
-1. A Python script to transform my data structure
-2. Bash commands to reorganize my files
+1. A complete implementation of a custom ingest_file method that I can use to replace the existing one
-3. Instructions on how to use the structure_adapter.py tool if applicable
+2. Instructions on how to properly override this method in the codebase
+3. Example usage showing how to call this modified method
 ```

-Tips for using ChatGPT for data transformation:
+Tips for using ChatGPT for function overriding:
-1. **Be specific** about your current structure and provide real examples
+1. **Be specific** about the function you want to override (method name, class, file)
-2. **Share a sample JSON file** (with sensitive data anonymized)
-3. **Mention any special requirements** (e.g., keep original files, handle missing fields)
+2. **Share the exact folder structure** you're using
+3. **Consider edge cases** like missing fields or unusual filenames
-4. **Ask for explanations** of the transformation logic, not just code
+4. **Ask for docstrings and comments** to understand how the custom function works

-ChatGPT can generate custom Python scripts, explain the transformation process, and even help debug issues during the transformation.
+You can use the generated function to override methods in `data_pipeline.py` or create a custom subclass.

 ## Usage